Why should I attend a MTB skills clinic with Mastering MTB Skills?

-What is the difference between Part 1, 2 and 3?
+What is the difference between part 1, 2 and 3 of your courses?

 All the skills learned are progressional and we have broken them down into 3 parts to make learning and mastering the skills fun and valuable for you.
 Our mission is to progress your skills and riding in the best possible way.
-It is important that all riders, no matter what level, master the core fundamental skills covered in our Part 1 course before attending the Part 2 and 3 courses.
+It is important that all riders, no matter what level, master the core fundamental skills covered in part 1 of our courses before attending part 2 and 3.

-Do I have to do your Part 1 Course first?
+Do I have to do part 1 of your courses first?

 If you think that this will not work for you then we suggest a private lesson.

-I am an experienced rider; do I really need to do your Part 1 Course?
+I am an experienced rider, do I really need to do part 1 of your courses?

 We prefer that you do so we can make sure that your body position is dialled in and that you have the understanding and awareness supporting that.
 The correct body position is the key to more advanced bike handling skills.
 If you think you will progress quite quickly through the fundamentals then we suggest a private lesson.

-I think your Part 1 Course is too beginner for me, will I benefit from it?
+I think part 1 of your courses is too beginner for me, will I benefit from it?

 There’s always space for refining and improving your current skills.
-We believe everyone can benefit from our Part 1 Course.
+We believe everyone can benefit from part 1 of our courses.

-In the course we perfect body positioning and balance for taking on features, pressure control, braking to keep control and traction on the trails, how to corner at higher speeds, wheel lifts (front wheel, rear wheel and both wheels) if you feel you can learn one or more of these skills or even just refresh on them then yes you will benefit from our Part 1 Course.
+In the course we perfect body positioning and balance for taking on features, pressure control, braking to keep control and traction on the trails, how to corner at higher speeds and wheel lifts (front wheel, rear wheel and both wheels).
+If you feel you can learn one or more of these skills or even just refresh on them then you will benefit from part 1.